CeciliaSwe/portfolio-2nd/README.md

 - __Play button__

-  - Clicking "Play" initiates the game; randomising a value (being displayed in the value box), a category (lighting up in orange) and displaying a question with corresponding options.
+  - Clicking "Play" initiates the game; randomising a value (being displayed in the value box), a category (lighting up in orange) and a question  - which is displayed with corresponding options.
-  - This section will allow the user to control both when to initiate the game and when to display the next questions (button is the displaying "Next").
+  - This section will allow the user to control both when to initiate the game and when to display the next questions (button is then displaying "Next").

 - __Value box__

-  - The value box displays the randomised value, letting the user know how much this questions is worth.
+  - The value box displays the randomised value, letting the user know how much a question is worth.

 - __Category section__

-  - A randomised category will light up in orange, letting the user know what category the questions is from
+  - A randomised category will light up in orange, letting the user know what category the questions is from.

 - __Question and option sections__

   - Displays the questions and corresponding options.
-  - This section will allow the user to select one of the options by clicking on the radiobutton or option text.
+  - This section will allow the user to select one of the options by clicking on the radio button or option text.

 - __Submit button__

-  - Clicking "Submit" will either (1) increment "Your Score is:" by the value randomised for the questions (and the score box blinks in green for clear feedback that the answer was correct) or (2) turn one of the 3 strikes/lives red and replace the numver with an "X".
+  - Clicking "Submit" will either (1) increment "Your Score is:" by the value randomised for the questions (and the score box blinks in green for clear feedback that the answer was correct) or (2) turn one of the 3 strikes/lives red and replace the number with an "X".
   - This section will allow the user to control when to submit the chosen option.

 - __Score box__

-  - The score box displays the accumulkated score for the round of the quiz and is incremented by the value randomised for the question if the answer is correct
+  - The score box displays the accumulated score for the active round of the quiz and is incremented by the value randomised for the question if the answer is correct.
-  - This section gives visual feedback if answer is corract - the score box temporarily lights up in green.
+  - This section gives visual feedback if answer is correct - the score box temporarily lights up in green.

 - __Strike box__

-  - Displays the chances left before game over turns one of the 3 strikes/lives red and replace the numver with an "X" if the answer is incorrect.
+  - Displays the chances left before the game is over.
+When answers are wrong, one of the 3 strikes/lives turn red and number is replaced by "X".
-  - This section gives the user feddback on chances left
+  - This section gives the user feedback on remaining chances.

-- __Game over All done popups__
+- __Game over / All done popups__

-  - Corresponding modal will popup and let the user know that the Game is over, the reason for game over and their total score.
+  - Corresponding modal (after 3 wrong answers or when all questions in a category in exhausted) will popup and let the user know that the Game is over and their total score.
   - This section gives the user the option to chose to play again or close the modal.

 - __Restart__